biolab/orange3/doc/visual-programming/source/widgets/visualize/scatterplot.md

 - Selected Data: instances selected from the plot
 - Data: data with an additional column showing whether a point is selected

-The **Scatter Plot** widget provides a 2-dimensional scatter plot visualization for both continuous and discrete-valued attributes.
+The **Scatter Plot** widget provides a 2-dimensional scatter plot visualization for continuous attributes.
 The data is displayed as a collection of points, each having the value of the x-axis attribute determining the position on the horizontal axis and the value of the y-axis attribute determining the position on the vertical axis.
 Various properties of the graph, like color, size and shape of the points, axis titles, maximum point size and jittering can be adjusted on the left side of the widget.
 A snapshot below shows the scatter plot of the *Iris* dataset with the coloring matching of the class attribute.

 ![](images/Scatterplot-Iris-stamped.png)